Kennedy brother-in-law Sargent Shriver dies

 His son-in-law is former California Governor Arnold Schwarzenegger.

-Mr Shriver also ran President Lyndon Johnson's "War on Poverty" programme.'Guiding light'
+Mr Shriver also ran President Lyndon Johnson's "War on Poverty" programme.

 US President Barack Obama praised Mr Shriver as "one of the brightest lights of the greatest generation", and said he "came to embody the idea of public service".